AgoraIO-Community/MoonLight/README.md

     NSLog(@"gpuInfo:%@", gpuInfo);
 }

-// Step4：if you want stop capture the performance data, use "stopTimer".
+// Step4：if you want to stop capturing the performance data, use "stopTimer".
 	[_moonLight stopTimer];

 ```